Structural focalization: Focalization

 \section{Focalization}

-Theorem~\ref{thm:completeness} in this section establishes the focalization property: it is possible to turn the derivation of any unfocused proof of an unpolarized sequent into a focused derivation for any polarized sequent that erases to the unpolarized one.
+Theorem~\ref{thm:completeness} in this section establishes the focalization property: it is possible to turn the unfocused derivation of an unpolarized sequent into a focused derivation for any polarized sequent that erases to the unpolarized one.
 This proof naturally factors into two parts.
 The first part is a series of {\it unfocused admissibility} lemmas, a family of admissible rules which serve to show that focused sequent calculus derivations can mimic unfocused derivations.
 The second part is a straightforward inductive proof that, if $U$ is stable, $\seq{(\Gamma)^\circledast}{(U)^\circledast}$ implies $\ifoc{\Gamma}{\cdot}{U}$.
-We think of unfocused admissibility as building an abstraction layer on top of focused, polarized logic.
-The proof of focalization then interacts with focused derivations entirely through the abstraction layer of unfocused admissibility.
+Recall that $(-)^\circledast$, from Figure~\ref{fig:erasure-ctx}, is the erasure of polarization for contexts and succedents.